leon4rd/test/README.md

-## Why did the A go to the bathroom and come out as an E?
-Because he had a vowel movement.
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.